 The primary goal of pollution prevention efforts during Project construction is to control sediment and pollutants that originate on the site and prevent them from flowing to surface waters.
 A successful pollution prevention program also relies upon careful inspection and adjustments during the construction process to enhance its effectiveness.
 It is the intent of this plan to implement stormwater control measures, also referred to as best management practices (BMP) for enhancing the quality of stormwater discharges associated with the construction activity.
-Control measures designs are based on the criteria set forth by the General Permit and the Urban Storm Drainage Criteria Manual, Volume Add EPC DCM Vol. 2 and ECM
+Control measures designs are based on the criteria set forth by the General Permit, the Urban Storm Drainage Criteria Manual, Volume 3, El Paso County Drainage Criteria Manual Vol. 2 ("DCM") and the El Paso County Engineering Criteria Manual ("ECM").
 This plan must be implemented before construction begins on the site.
 It primarily addresses the impact of storm rainfall and runoff on areas of the ground surface disturbed during the construction process.
 In addition, there are recommendations for controlling other sources of pollution that could accompany the major construction activities.
 Applicability of this plan shall be terminated when disturbed areas are stabilized, temporary erosion controls are removed, construction activities covered herein have ceased and the permit has been inactivated.